citp/privacy-policy-historical/s/sc/sch/schoolinks.com.md

 ## Information We Collect

 We collect information from you when you register on our site or fill out a form.
 When registering on our site, you may be asked to enter your: name, e-mail address, mailing address or phone number.
-You may, however, visit our site anonymously.If you provide location information (like a ZIP/Postal code, street address, or even just a city) during the registration process or at any other time via your account settings, we will store that information and associate it with your account.
+You may, however, visit our site anonymously.
+If you provide location information (like a ZIP/Postal code, street address, or even just a city) during the registration process or at any other time via your account settings, we will store that information and associate it with your account.
+We use analytics tools to collect some information about your use of the Site.
+We use the information we get to improve the Site and to help improve your experience.
+In order to collect this information, cookies may be set on your browser or mobile device, or read if they are already there.

+## How We Use the Information Collected

+We may use the information we collect, including information which identifies or together with other information may identify (“Personal Information“) you in the following ways: 1) to improve our Site and your experience, for example through the optimization of layout for desktop and mobile devices pending on volume usages; 2) to provide technical support and assist in the development of Site components; 3) to ensure that the Site functions well and to develop new products and services; 4) to analyze how you use the Site.

+## Opt Out Policy

+You may opt out of receiving commercial e-mail from us at any time by following the instructions in each e-mail.

 ## Third Parties